edge-classic/EDGE-classic/README.md

 - Many more music formats (module/tracker music as well as FLAC, AY, GBS, GYM, HES, NSF, SAP, SPC, VGM and even C64 SID)
 - Optional Dynamic Sound Reverb
 - Optional Pistol Start feature
-- Support for image/spritesheet fonts
+- Support for image/spritesheet and TrueType fonts
 - A load of longstanding bugs fixed (see full changelog)

 Bugfixes and detailed changes can be found in CHANGELOG.txt